 6You Can Fight Without Freaking Out

-When you're on your best behavior, you'll tip toe around unnecessary conflict and continue to exist in a honeymoon mindset.
+When you're on your best behavior, you'll tip-toe around unnecessary conflict and continue to exist in a honeymoon mindset.
 But when your partner is also your best friend, this is not the case.
 You will wrestle each over for the last piece of pie, and you might even leave passive aggressive Post-It notes in the bathroom asking them to clean up after themselves.
 You can call each other out when someone is totally in the wrong.
 But what's great about this state of comfort is that these little, insignificant disagreements don't really matter.
-You can argue over who gets control of the clicker without worrying that it will put your relationship on the rocks, which is pretty refreshing.
+You can argue over who gets control of the remote without worrying that it will put your relationship on the rocks, which is pretty refreshing.

 7Your Lives Overlap